CITRAS: Covariate-Informed Transformer for Time Series Forecasting: CITRAS

-\paragraph{Cross-Variate Attention --- KV Shift} Attention is recognized as an effective approach for capturing cross-variate dependencies \cite{liu2023itransformer}.
+Attention is recognized as an effective approach for capturing cross-variate dependencies \cite{liu2023itransformer}.
 To represent the dependencies of target variables while avoiding unnecessary interactions among covariates, we adopt multi-head attention, where queries originate from the target variables, whereas keys and values are derived from all available variables.
-However, applying attention across the variables of the same patch steps, as adopted by Crossformer~\cite{zhang2022crossformer}, fails to leverage pivotal future patches of known covariates, as they do not have corresponding target patches.
+However, applying attention across the variables at each patch step, as adopted by Crossformer~\cite{zhang2022crossformer}, fails to leverage pivotal future patches of known covariates, as they do not have corresponding target patches.

-To address this issue, we introduce KV Shift mechanism in the multi-head attention layer of the cross-variate attention module, which associates the key of the known covariate with the value from one patch step ahead.
+To address this issue, we introduce a KV Shift mechanism in the multi-head attention layer of the cross-variate attention module, which associates the key of the known covariate with the value from one patch step ahead.
 Specifically, the key and value at patch step $i$ can be formalized as: